Arsievert/cfgpack/README.md

 ## Examples

-Five complete examples are provided in the `examples/` directory:
+Six complete examples are provided in the `examples/` directory:

 ### allocate-once